The-Geology-Guy/courses-application-case-study-marketing-analytics/slides/chapter_1_7bcbe1ffa6edd4d64b5ab0bbeefdeeb0.md

 ```

 `@script`
-This has been a ton of information I have thrown at you, s
+This has been a ton of information I have thrown at you,

-o why dont we test our understanding with a few multiple choice questions before we get into the specifics of each Data Validation type.
+So why dont we test your understanding with a few multiple choice questions before we get into the specifics of each Data Validation type.

 Good luck, stay positive,